libmapper/libmapper/doc/tutorials/tutorial_c.md

   resources to the new instance;

-If you want to use another method for determining which active instance to release (e.g. the sound with the lowest volume), you can create an `instance_management_handler` for the signal and write the method yourself:
+If you want to use another method for determining which active instance to release (e.g. the sound with the lowest volume), you can create an `instance_event_handler` for the signal and write the method yourself:

     void my_handler(mapper_signal msig,
                     mapper_db_signal props,